LGN520/farreach-public/ycsb-implementation.md

 			* Switchos gets maxseq of cache hits based on in-switch snapshot and client-side upstream backups
 			* Switchos gets maxseq of cache misses based on per-server latest/snapshotted maxseq
-			* Switchos gets final maxseq based on maxseq of cache hits/misses, and write all seq_reg conservatively by ptf.popserver _ TODO: Debug and test
+			* Switchos gets final maxseq based on maxseq of cache hits/misses, and write all seq_reg conservatively by ptf.popserver
-	- TODO: Exp 10: in-switch and server-side recovery time vs. cache size
-		+ TODO: Echo information in scripts to hint users to get statistics from tmp.out